AshishKapoor/sannty-in/data/blog/full-stack-dev.md

 I went from NodeJS to ExpressJS to Koa where I realised the developer experience(DX) was a lot demanding and did not appear like a weekend affair.

-While recently working alongside a long-time friend.
+While recently working alongside a long-time friend [Prakhar Shukla](https://prafiles.in/).
 I noticed him advocating for Django (Python-based framework) a lot.
 Where I noticed he was able to manage a team of 2 and lead multiple products swiftly with a happy face most of the time.

 **I started questioning my tech stack of _Node/Express_, Postgres, React, and Nginx.**